Master's Degree Policies and Procedures

 Course of Study

-The course of study for the master’s degree is planned with the adviser and is subject to approval by the program graduate committee or its equivalent.
+The course of study for the master’s degree is planned with the advisor and is subject to approval by the program graduate committee or its equivalent.
 It must show a reasonable degree of concentration on interrelated subjects.

 Students must take a minimum of one graduate credit that contributes to degree requirements (as determined by the graduate program) per academic year (fall-summer) to maintain active status.
-If a student does not maintain active status, he/she may apply for reinstatement within three years or apply for readmission to his/her program thereafter.
+If a student does not maintain active status, they may apply for reinstatement within three years or apply for readmission to their program thereafter.
 There are fees associated with these steps.
 (See Maintaining Graduate Student Status, Reinstatements and Readmission.)